 - Saudi Arabia Cultural Mission (SACM) insurance through United HealthCare

 To apply for a waiver, the student will submit a waiver request through ECI Services in the permissible timeframe.
-The waiver application deadline for Fall 2019 is Wednesday, September 4, 2019.
-Visit ECI Services’ website to start the waiver process.
 If you are unable to log into the site, please visit with your campus contact person.

 Waiver application deadlines for the 2023-2024 academic year:

 Fall term: August 30, 2023

 Spring/Summer term: January 18, 2024